hmeng/the-gen-z-catechism/chapters/post-47.md

 ---
-layout: default
+layout: chapter
-title: "Post 47"
+title: "Post #47: How should we treat our bodies?"
 ---
 # Post #47: How should we treat our bodies?